lrhn/dep-pkgspec/DEP-pkgspec.md

 As another example, the import `import 'package:unittest/../../bar/something.dart';` is first normalized to import `'package:bar/something.dart'` before it's resolved.
 This avoids clever URIs from escaping from the specified package locations and reading arbitrary files on the same system.

-If a tool gets neither a "--package-spec" or a "--package-root" command line parameter, it may look for a `packages.cfg` file next to the program entry point (which can then not be given using a package: URI).
+If a tool gets neither a "--package-path" or a "--package-root" command line parameter, it may look for a `packages.cfg` file next to the program entry point (which can then not be given using a package: URI).
 For example running an application like:

     dart http://example.com/smarty/main.dart